FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 The `ExcludeProcesses` subreconciler runs an [exclude command](https://apple.github.io/foundationdb/administration.html#removing-machines-from-a-cluster) in `fdbcli` for any process group that is marked for removal and is not already being excluded.
 The `exclude` command tells FoundationDB that a process should not serve any roles, and that any data on that process should be moved to other processes.
 This exclusion can take a long time, but this subreconciler does not wait for exclusion to complete.
+The operator will only run the exclude command if it is safe to run it.
+The safety checks are defined in the [status_checks.go](../../pkg/fdbstatus/status_checks.go) file and includes the following checks:

+- There is a low number of active generations.
+- The cluster is available from the client perspective.
+- The last recovery was at least `MinimumRecoveryTimeForExclusion` seconds ago.

+The `MinimumRecoveryTimeForExclusion` parameter can be changed with the `--minimum-recovery-time-for-exclusion` argument and the default is `120.0` seconds.
+Having a wait time between the exclusions will reduce the risk of successive recoveries which might cause issues to clients.

 The operator will only trigger a replacement if the new processes are available.
 In addition the operator will not trigger any exclusion if any of the process groups with the same process clas has the `MissingProcess` condition for less than 5 minutes.